Geliksgs/rsschool-cv/cv.md

 # Dzmitry Helakh
 ## Contacs:
         -phone      +375333373333
-        -email      geliknlr@gmail.com
+        -email      geliksgs@gmail.com
-        -telegramm
+        -telegramm  +37061249976

 ## Hello.
- My name is Dmitry, as you have already noticed above.
+ My name is Dmitry.
 I'm from Belarus.
 I live in Minsk.
 I am 31 years old.
 The main goal at the moment is to learn programming.
 And to be more precise \(Front-end / JS)
 He graduated from BrGTU with a degree in engineer-economist in construction.
 ##  Worked in different areas:
 + restaurants and bars bartender